Homelessness Reduction Act 2017

 Duty to take steps to relieve homelessness

 If you are already homeless when you approach us, we will help you.
 We will give you advice and help you find suitable accommodation for you and your family.
-The council will only provide you with emergency accommodation if you are a priority need.
-This would be if you have children under the age of 18 that you are responsible for.
+The council will only provide you with emergency accommodation if we have reason to believe you may be in priority need priority need.
 Contact us immediately if you become homeless so that we can act quickly and help you.

 The Main Housing Duty